danvuk567/danvuk567/README.md

 * Database development and querying data using SQL.
 * Report generation and ad-hoc data analysis using SQL.
-* Dashboard development using Power BI, Advanced Excel and Excel VBA.
+* Reports and Dashboard development using Power BI, Advanced Excel and Excel VBA.
 * Data Integration, API integration, and ETL development using Python, Power Query M, VBA, and other industry ETL tools such Informatica.
 * Data analysis using Python, Advanced Excel and Excel VBA.
 * Data processing and scheduling automation using Python, Unix/Linux, and PowerShell.